-The water and wastewater system is owned and operated by the City, and no water and sewer revenue is received by the District nor is the District responsible for operation, repair or maintenance of the water and wastewater system.
+The water and wastewater system are owned and operated by the City, and no water and sewer revenue is received by the District nor is the District responsible for operation, repair or maintenance of the water and wastewater system.

-The following statement sets forth in condensed form the General Operating Fund as shown in the District's audited financial statements for the fiscal years ended January 31, 2023 and January 31, 2024 and an unaudited summary, provided by the Bookkeeper for the six-month period ended July 31, 2024.
-See "RISK FACTORS-Operating Funds."
+The following statement sets forth in condensed form the General Operating Fund as shown in the District's audited financial statements for the fiscal years ended January 31, 2023 and January 31, 2025 and an unaudited summary for the sixmonth period ended July 31, 2025 as provided by the Bookkeeper.
 Accounting principles customarily employed in the determination of net revenues have been observed and in all instances exclude depreciation.
 Reference is made to "APPENDIX A" for further and complete information.